otsegun/deep_q_network/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

-2. Place the file in the environment file in the `p1_navigation/` folder of the `Value-based-methods` cloned in the Dependencies section, and unzip (or decompress) the file.
+2. Place the environment file in the `p1_navigation/` folder of the `Value-based-methods` folder that was cloned in the Dependencies section, and unzip (or decompress) the file.

-3. Copy place the `banana_agent.py`, `banana_model.py`, `checkpoint.pth`, `Navigation.ipynb` files provided in this repository into the `p1_navigation/` folder of the `Value-based-methods` cloned in the Dependencies section.
+3. Copy the `banana_agent.py`, `banana_model.py`, `checkpoint.pth`, `Navigation.ipynb` files provided in this repository into the `p1_navigation/` folder of the `Value-based-methods` folder that was cloned in the Dependencies section.

+4. Start a jupyter notebook in the `drlnd` environment created in the Dependencies section.
+Set the kernel to `drlnd` kernel created in the Dependencies section.

 #### Instructions